rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 Linux can't ship Windows drivers so you have to download the `virtio` package first. [download it from here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) and save it to your downloads directory.

-You do not need to virtio ISO if you are creating a Linux virtual machine.
+You do not need the virtio ISO if you are creating a Linux virtual machine.

 You will need the Windows ISO also.
 You can download it using this link - [Windows 10 2023 Update | Version 22H2](https://www.microsoft.com/en-us/software-download/windows10ISO)